salesforcecli/CLI-Unification-demo/messages/project.deploy.org.md

 # summary

-Deploy source to an org.
+Deploy source and metadata to an org.

 # description